herve4m/quay-api-operator/docs/crds/TeamOidc.md

 ### organization

-Name of the organization for the default permission.
+Name of the organization for the team.
 That organization must exist.

 __Type__: string